m-Py/must-link-anticlustering/README.md

 **R packages**

 - `anticlust`
-  * Currently I use a development version 0.8.6.9999, which implements the cannot-link method; it will be part of the release in the near future.
-For now, it has to be installed from a development branch from Github.
-  * `if (!require("remotes", quietly = TRUE)) install.packages("remotes")`
-  * `remotes::install_github("m-Py/anticlust", ref = "additional_solvers")`
+  * I used version 0.8.7, which is available from CRAN.
 - `OSAT` (For Simulation Study)
   * [Available from Bioconductor](https://bioconductor.org/packages/release/bioc/html/OSAT.html)
   * `if (!require("BiocManager", quietly = TRUE)) install.packages("BiocManager")`